avishekmitra/Weather/README.md

           ```
           P.S: The weather data cities are currently defaulted to 'US' as country, we can make it dynamic by capturing localisation variable.

           ##   Please find the steps needed to be follow before executing the project :
           1. A static 'weather.tif file to be placed in data folder (for this project).
           2. A static '2018-12-21 UN/LOCODE by Country version 2018-2' file has been created from exporting ms_access db to .txt file.
+          3. Assumption weather.tif file holds 'US' geospatial data.

           Data folder Git location: Weather/src/main/data
           UNLOCODE.txt*